-Manipulators have a lot of skills when it comes to get what they want.
+Manipulators have a lot of skills when it comes to getting what they want.
 Be careful not to be influenced by them.
 Look for these 8 signs that you are being manipulated:

 They make you feel guilty:

 Playing with your emotions is the ultimate weapon of manipulators.
-These are great at making you feel guilty for things (or thoughts!) you haven't even done.
+They are great at making you feel guilty for things (or thoughts!) you haven't even done.

-If you can manage not to comply with their demands, they will manage to make you feel guilty for hours ... even days!
+If you can manage not to give into their demands, they will manage to make you feel guilty for hours ... even days!

-They may even throw out phrases like "What could I have done to deserve your treatment of me like this ...".
+They may even throw out phrases like "What could I have done to deserve such a treatment from your part ...".

-And here you go to live with the guilt!
-Be firm and confident in your decisions.
-If necessary, write down why you stood up to a manipulator and reread yourself so that the guilt doesn't eat away at you.
+And here you go, you are now living with the guilt!
+This is why you need to be firm and confident in your decisions.
+If necessary, write down why you stood up to a manipulator and review those notes afresh so that the guilt doesn't eat away at you.

 You doubt yourself:

 When you are under manipulation, people are playing with your mind.
-You are constantly made to doubt yourself.
+You are constantly influenced to doubt yourself.

-You can no longer make a simple decision without thinking about the consequences or the comments you will be told.
+You can no longer make a simple decision without thinking about the consequences or the comments you will hear.

-n front of a manipulator (admit that you already have a face in mind!), you lose all your means when you were usually more sure of yourself.
+In front of a manipulator (admit that you already have a face in mind!), you lose all your means when you were usually more self-assured.

-This is a sign that you are being manipulated when you have to be ultra-vulnerable to the point where you no longer trust your judgment.
+This is a sign that you are being manipulated: when you become ultra-vulnerable to the point where you no longer trust your judgment.

 Your words are distorted:

 Chatting with a manipulator is difficult ... almost impossible.
-You don't even want to have the last word, but be able to slip in just one.
+You don't even want to have the last word, simply being able to slip in just one would be a dream.

 When you do, you're surprised how the other twists your words.
-Sometimes even if you are aware of his speaking skills, it even turns against you.
+Sometimes, even if you are aware of their speaking skills, it even turns against you.